 - Bar shampoo (these too) and conditioner

-- Bar hand soap
+- Bar hand soap or liquid foaming soap

 - Plaine products refillable body wash and lotion